ArjanCodes/examples/even_more_code_smells/README.md

 ## What are code smells? (talking head)

 Recap: a code smell is not a bug, it's more of a hint that something's wrong in your code.
 It can be a minor thing that's easy to fix.
 Or, it can point to a bigger problem in your design.
 Today, I'll cover 7 more code smells.
 Not all of them are Python-specific by the way.
 But regardless, they're still pretty smelly!
+Now, time to clean up this code.

 ## Code smell #1: Wrong/too elaborate data structure